Sara Eatherton-Goff

 I.

 She fidgeted in her chair beside my hospital bed.
-She'd go between reading her romance novel, setting it down, then out for a cigarette.
+She would go between reading her romance novel, setting it down, then out for a cigarette.
 Then pacing the room.
 Reading.
 Then out for another smoke.

 I couldn’t talk.
-I had a fat tube down my throat, pumping bile from my stomach.
+I had a tube down my nose, dry-scraping my esophagus with every micro-movement; pumping bile from my stomach.

-Right before the surgery, my mom's stepmother's latest husband said they would cut open my stomach, and take out all my guts and put them on a small table.
-Then they'd comb through my intestines until they finally find the appendix.
-They’d snip it off, then shove all my guts back inside my body and stitch me up.
+Right after the surgery, my mom's stepmother's latest husband said they had cut open my stomach and took out all my guts and put them on a small table.
+Then they combed through my intestines until they found the tiny appendix.
+They snipped it off, "burnt it", then shoved all my guts back inside my body before stitching me up.

 I was fourteen.